 - Pour the vinegar and water into a small saucepan over medium heat.
 Add the honey, salt, and peppercorns and warm up while stirring just until the honey and salt blends into brine.
 Do not boil.

 - Pour the brine into the jar and cap.
 At first it will seem like there isn't enough brine (see first photo at top).
 Don't worry; the salt draws moisture from the onions and they will soften.
 After about an hour you'll see that there is plenty of brine to cover the onions.
 Flip the jar over periodically to help the process.

-- After the brine cools down, refrigerate the quick pickled red onions.
+- After the brine cools down, refrigerate.
 Wait a few hours or until the next day before eating so the flavor has a chance to set in.

 - The vinegar tends to rust Mason jar screw bands or other caps.
 To prevent this I suggest covering the mouth of the jar with a square of parchment paper (double layer) before capping.

 - Feel free to add different herbs or spices to the brine such as allspice, red pepper flakes, star anise, or fresh dill.

 - Raw honey contains beneficial enzymes that are destroyed when heated.
 Only warm the brine until the honey and salt dissolve, then remove from heat.